 You may be wondering what happens to your credit with a foreclosure.
 You are probably aware that a foreclosure will hurt your credit score.
 How much it affects your score can vary, but keep in mind that every late payment will show up on your credit report.
 Also, when your home does go through foreclosure, an entry will be made in the section of your credit report that covers legal actions.

-A foreclosure tends to affect your credit score more if you have very little other debts.
+A foreclosure tends to affect your credit score more if you have very few other debts.
 If you have credit cards and car payments that are all up to date, this can help buffer the effect of the foreclosure on your credit rating.
-However, if you have few other items on your credit report, or those bills are also falling behind, the effect will usually be much greater.
+However, if you have a few other items on your credit report, or those bills are also falling behind, the effect will usually be much greater.

 The foreclosure and late payment record can remain on your credit report for up to seven years, but that doesn't mean that you will be unable to get a loan for seven years.
 As soon as your financial situation improves, you should start making an effort to pay every bill you have on time.
-Many people find that after as little as two years of doing this, they are able to qualify for a new loan.
+Many people find that after as little as two years of doing this, they can qualify for a new loan.

 If your foreclosure was not caused by an injury or other unexpected circumstances that prevented you from being able to make your payments, perhaps you have issues with debt management that should be addressed.
 Companies like Freedom Debt Management can help you eliminate your credit card debt and eventually rebuild your credit so that you will be less likely to get in trouble with your debts in the future.

-This is happening much more often now that it used to.
+This is happening much more often now than it used to.
 The reason is that real estate prices have fallen, so it is much more likely that your home will be sold for less than the amount of the loan.
 If your state allows deficiency judgments, the lender can come after you for the difference between the amount you owed on your mortgage and the price the house sold for at the foreclosure auction.

 The Tax Consequences of Foreclosure

 One thing many people don't realize is that there is often a tax penalty that goes along with foreclosure.
-What happens is, if the house sells for less than the amount owed, the rest of the loan balance is considered "forgiven."
+What happens is, that if the house sells for less than the amount owed, the rest of the loan balance is considered "forgiven."

-The IRS looks at this as income because it is something you would have had to paid but are getting out of.
+The IRS looks at this as income because it is something you would have had to pay but are getting out of.
 As a result, you may be taxed on the difference between the amount you owed and the amount the house sold for.